 An insight into the current research being conducted at the University of Bristol, displaying some of the latest findings in palaeontology from one of the world’s top departments.
 Experts from the University will be on hand to answer any and all palaeo-related questions, happy to talk about the life of a scientist.
 Interactive games […]

-Brand new for 2020, the Lyme Regis Fossil Festival is very excited to introduce the 1st annual, world-first “T-Rex It’s a knockout” games on Saturday 2nd of May on Sandy Beach in Lyme.
-Ten teams of four people will compete over eight hilarious rounds of games and activities in our 300sq metre games arena…..all […]
+Brand new for 2020, the Lyme Regis Fossil Festival is very excited to introduce the 1st annual, world-first “T-Rex It’s a knockout” games on Saturday 24th October on Sandy Beach in Lyme.
+Ten teams of four people will compete over eight hilarious rounds of games and activities in our 300sq metre games arena…..all whilst […]

 Mike Benton has been a leading figure in dinosaur research all through his career, and he has made contributions in four areas.
 He was the first to propose in 1983 that dinosaurs exploded onto the scene 230 million years ago following an extinction event, and this model for dinosaur origins has received fresh support in […]

 Dr Steve Etches MBE is a plumber by trade and began collecting fossils from the Kimmeridge Clay of Dorset over 35 years ago.
 His fossil collecting began at the age of 5 with a flint fossil sea urchin which he found in his back garden.
 Completely self-taught, what began as a hobby has now resulted […]